torvalds/linux/Documentation/block/writeback_cache_control.rst

 system needs to force data out to the non-volatile storage when it performs a data integrity operation like fsync, sync or an unmount.

-The Linux block layer provides two simple mechanisms that let filesystems control the caching behavior of the storage device.
+The GNU/Linux block layer provides two simple mechanisms that let filesystems control the caching behavior of the storage device.
 These mechanisms are a forced cache flush, and the Force Unit Access (FUA) flag for requests.